thinkdatascience/thinkdatascience.github.io/_posts/2019-08-08-write-a-new-post.md

 tags: [writing]
 ---

+## Detecting Multicollinearity using Variance Inflation Factor

+Now that we know what multicollinearity is, how can we tell if it is present in our data ?
+Variance Inflation Factors (VIF) is one of the most common techniques used to detect multicollinearity.
+VIF measures the severity of multicollinearity in regression analysis

+> VIF provides an index that measures how much the variance of an estimated regression coefficient is increased because of collinearity.

 ## Naming and Path

 Create a new file named `YYYY-MM-DD-TITLE.EXTENSION` and put it in the `_post/` of the root directory.
 Please note that the `EXTENSION` must be one of `md` and `markdown`.